TaTooKa/Erzahlspiel/docs/source/pages/optionalrules.rst

    "You and your allies will risk danger from [X]" "You'll have to sacrifice or consume [X] to do it"

-When the player rolls, consult the result depending on the type of magic below:
+Once the conditions and desired magical effects have been established, :hoverxref:`the GM will tell the player which die to roll <interpret-the-odds>`.
+Then consult the result depending on the type of magic below:

 .. csv-table:: Casting Magic Results
    :widths: 10, 30, 30, 30